 Attend an information session

-Shine information sessions will be held on Wednesday, May 10 and Wednesday, June 7 at noon in the Rubicon Room at the SMUD Customer Service Center (6301 S. Street).
+Shine information sessions will be held on Wednesday, June 7 at noon and Tuesday, June 13 at 5:30 p.m. in the Rubicon Room at the SMUD Customer Service Center (6301 S. Street).

 To RSVP for an information session or for additional questions, please contact Kim Tucker at Shine@smud.org.